D-0000000000/autoloader/README.md

 Actually I don't know anything about golang.
 I just modified a project from [hguandl](https://github.com/hguandl/) I don't know if there is any problem.
 But it did work.
 If there is any problems on code I'm out.

-If you want to change watch list, please refer to `autoloader.go`.
-I'm sure you can figure it out easily.
+Watch list please refer to `config.yaml`.

 ## Credit